dagronf/DSFSparkline/README.md

 A simple line sparkline.
 The line can be centered around a zero line to indicate positive and negative values.
 You can also add (optional) markers to the data points.

+You can custom-draw the markers by supplying a drawing callback function where you can customize which markers are drawn (for example, just the min and max values) and how they are drawn.

 |  Standard  | Centered  |
 |------------|------------|
 |<img src="https://github.com/dagronf/dagronf.github.io/raw/master/art/projects/DSFSparkline/types-new/line-standard.png" width="400">|<img src="https://github.com/dagronf/dagronf.github.io/raw/master/art/projects/DSFSparkline/types-new/line-centered.png" width="400">|